 Special cases executed in medical institutions that provide insurance which require examinations on a case by case basis.

-Pilot Project
+• Pilot Project

-A project that has not been under the payment standard, and shall be planned and promoted by the

-NHIA or the department of global budget payment system.
+A project that has not been under the payment standard, and shall be planned and promoted by the public health administration and the department of local and global budget payment system.